Datt1994/DPSlideMenu/README.md

 }

+#5th step
-5th step-> In menu-ViewController  add this code into button Action
+-> In menu-ViewController  add this code into button Action

 //For Button Action - Push to that ViewController (only give Storyboard id as a string)